Want to attend a Dubai concert? How to grab tickets, 'early bird' deals; your complete guide

 Always be on the look out for 'early bird' deals, where they offer you a discount when you buy the tickets weeks or days in advance.

-When buying your concert tickets from Platinumlist and Ticketmaster, for instance, if the show you're going to has a promotion, you can just type in the promo code, and you're set.
+When buying your concert tickets from Platinumlist and Ticketmaster, for instance, if the show you're going to has a promotion, you can just type in the promo code, then you're set.

 Some websites don't give out your tickets right after you paid for them.
 When you book tickets from Coca-cola arena, you have to remember that they will send your E-Tickets seven days before the event day.
 Make sure to check your email so you don't miss it.